TP2.png

 6. Pottery shards

 A broken shard of pottery worked the same as a seashell or stone.
-Ancient Greeks utilized this technique and would sometimes inscribe the names of their enemies before using.
+Ancient Greeks utilised this technique and would sometimes inscribe the names of their enemies before using them.
 Wonder if this is where people got the idea for that Trump toilet paper...

 7. Telephone books

-We here you— “Didn’t we have toilet paper when telephone books came along?”
+We hear you: “Didn’t we have regular toilet paper when telephone books came along?”
 Well, not exactly.
 Toilet paper was still a luxury in many places.
-So, people without modern plumbing turned to telephone books, catalogs and old newspapers for their wiping needs.
+So, people without modern plumbing turned to telephone books, catalogs, and newspapers as common paper products for their wiping needs.
 Could you imagine if blogs were around back then?
 Yikes.
 We’re glad our blog isn’t in print form.

 8. Snow